SichangHe/CS401/HW3/README.md

 This is achieved by storing each CPU's utilization percentages and the timestamps they are recorded in a list under the key `cpu_percent-X` in `context.env`.
+Statistics more than one minute older than the latest are removed to save memory.

 These keys (`percentage_outgoing_bytes`, `percentage_memory_caching`,
 and `moving_average_cpu_percent-X`, totaling $N_{\text{CPU}} + 2$ keys)